glbn333/pfam_transformer/README.md

 ## Data Extraction and Preprocessing

 The data preprocessing step involves loading the data from the `Pfam-A.seed.gz` file.
+Using REGEX, I identified that :
+* This file contained 1,198,004 sequences among 19996 families.
-Using REGEX, I identified the families containing more than 900 sequences.
+* 36 families contained more than 900 sequences.
 I extracted them to a CSV file.
 All of this was done in the `data-extraction.py` file.

 I plotted a countplot of the different families in the following figure.
 Each x-label corresponds to one category.
 ![Number of sequences per category](family_distribution.png)